 The American Psychiatric Association also lists agoraphobia and separation anxiety disorder as additional types, and the Diagnostic and Statistical Manual of Mental Disorders, 5th Edition (DSM-5) includes selective mutism and specific phobia as versions of anxiety disorder.

 Many of these disorders share the same symptoms (unnatural amounts of nervousness, stress and paranoia) and can co-occur.
 For instance, many people who have agoraphobia also have a panic disorder.

-No, anxiety disorder is not a mood disorder.
+No, anxiety is not a mood disorder.
 According to the DSM-5, anxiety disorders are their own class of mental health issues while the mood disorder class includes separate conditions, such as depression and bipolar disorder.
 Anxiety can co-occur with depression, bipolar disorder or other mood-related conditions but they are not identical.

 Mood disorders involve frequent and, at times, uncontrollable changes in a person’s overall mood.
 People who have a mood disorder can experience severe manic or depressive states for days or weeks at a time.
 Anxiety disorder involves excessive worrying about specific aspects of a person’s life.

 Yes.
 The effects of anxiety can cause insomnia, which is a consistent difficulty falling or staying asleep.
 One of the main symptoms of anxiety is rumination, which is the process of continually thinking about the same thoughts or concerns.
 People who have anxiety ruminate about their self-worth, relationships with others or daily life events.
 Often, rumination involves negative feelings or thoughts.

 Rumination can cause the brain to remain active late at night, which can prevent someone from falling asleep at a regular time.
 If this occurs regularly, someone may have anxiety-driven insomnia.